 - Optional toppings: fresh lime juice, chopped cilantro, sour cream, cheddar cheese

-Return to the heat and add in the broth, the frozen corn, drained and rinsed chili beans, and undrained petite diced tomatoes.
+Return to the heat and add in the broth, the frozen corn, undrained chili beans, and undrained petite diced tomatoes.

 More quinoa recipes: